How Unified Communications Mobility Benefits Government Agencies

 This saves precious time for handling staff’s actual duties (both callers and receivers) by letting the system do all the work.

 Once a device leaves the agency’s sphere of physical control, it becomes vulnerable to being lost or stolen.
 This can have serious consequences if the device in question contains private information, be it documents or voicemails with account numbers.

 Secure voice messaging not only prevents voicemails from being forwarded outside the system, it keeps them from being downloaded to devices.
 As a result, if a staff member’s cell phone gets stolen, the IT department can cut their mobile client’s access to the server without needing to get the phone back.
 Records are protected immediately, saving the agency face (and possibly a great deal of money).

 Mobility-Enhanced Unified Communications Built for Your Budget & Needs

-XM Connect (formerly known as CX-E) is a UC solution that combines industry-leading interoperability (perfect for government bodies absorbing or growing into additional locations with disparate telephony setups) with a full suite of powerful UC applications, including all of the above mobility features.
+XM Connect is a UC solution that combines industry-leading interoperability (perfect for government bodies absorbing or growing into additional locations with disparate telephony setups) with a full suite of powerful UC applications, including all of the above mobility features.

 The system can be customized to suit your organization’s budget & needs, and is already precleared for several regional & federal government purchasing systems.